-PDI's Public Safety Awareness Index Score, as a result of an Electrical Safety Report conducted by Utility PULSE, is 85%.
-Helping customers understand the importance of staying safe and using electricity wisely is a priority for PDI.
-PDI continuously enhances public awareness of electrical safety through the PDI website and related social media tools, PDI's well-established student education program, and hazard-specific education campaigns such as ESA's electrical safety awareness campaigns.
+Helping customers understand the importance of staying safe and using electricity wisely is a priority for PDI which will continue.
+Continuously enhancing public awareness of electrical safety through the website and related social media tools, well-established student education program, and hazard-specific education campaigns such as ESA's electrical safety awareness campaigns.
 We present electrical safety to 5-6 schools per year, we have mobile electrical safety presentations at selected public events, and we provide safety links and tips on our website, newsletters, and social media.
 We participate in emergency awareness planning with our municipal partners to improve safety in the community.